neontribe/ad-hoc-manifesto/FullText.md

 ![Darth Vader relaxing on a sofa.](images/14626340083-thumb.jpg)

-We aimed at a new manifesto, we aimed to poke fun at sects and heretics and the fuddy-duddy aged, the set in their ways, the defenders of cant and ossifised process masquerading as agility.
+We aimed at a new manifesto, we aimed to poke fun at sects and heretics, the set in their ways, the defenders of cant and ossifised process masquerading as agility.
 The Cargo Cultists.
 And we have done that a little.
 But...
 We were missing the point.
 When we critically examined the original doctrine, we found what we had expected to rail against just wasn't there.
 Our solid complaints turned out to be our misconceptions.

-Damnit, I might even get me one of theose scrum mast er certificates.
-What we actually found is that try as you might: it's a damned good thing, is the Agile Manifesto.
+What we actually found is that try as you might to critique it: it's a damned good thing, is the Agile Manifesto.
 Maybe a tweak or two.
-Or four, as we've tried for for reasons of neatness really.
+Or four, as we've tried to do, really for for reasons of neatness.
 Oh, and cheap rhetorical flourish, of course.
-But it's a damned good thing, and if you check back against it often, you'll be OK.
+But it's a damned good thing, and if you check back against it and its principles often, you'll be OK.
+Re-read it.

-A manifesto for our software development.
+Our manifesto for our software development.

 * Team interactions over processes and tools
 * Useful software _before_ comprehensive documentation
 * Collaborative delivery over contract negotiation.
 * Embracing change over following a plan.

-If we have any wisdom at all, any slight heresy to proclaim as new orthodoxy, then it is these two:
+If we have any wisdom at all, any slight heresy to proclaim as new orthodoxy, then it is these two things:

 ![clone in chains](images/4368389868-thumb.jpg)